-Treatment for high blood pressure can help control the condition and prevent or delay related health problems.
+Treatment for high blood pressure typically involves a combination of medication and lifestyle changes to help control the condition and prevent or delay related health problems.
 The goal is to get blood pressure below the high range.
-For otherwise healthy adults, that means getting and keeping blood pressure under 140/90.
-For those with diabetes or chronic kidney disease, the goal is blood pressure under 130/80.

 A healthy lifestyle is the first line of defense against high blood pressure.
 Habits that help control blood pressure include:

 - eating a healthy diet